 New buildings in old districts, discussions therein.
-And you get architects and preservationists discussing this is bad for preservation, this is good for architecture, you know, should it be more historic, should it be different, you get a great discussion of all that.
+You get architects and preservationists discussing this is bad for preservation, this is good for architecture, should it be more historic, should it be different—you get a great discussion of all that.
 For years, that was the issue.
 The heart of what the committee did mostly was guide MAS, what positions it takes on these big preservation issues.
 Supporting designations, people who wanted designation would come to the committee, make a presentation to get support, so MAS would then be on board with Tribeca, Sunnyside, whatever, Jackson Heights.

-Just this week, they supported the Zone Green Planning Amendment that City Council proposed.
+Just this week, they supported the Zone Green Text Amendment that city council proposed.
 We never had a chance to discuss it in detail in the Preservation Committee.
 There was a presentation to the Planning Committee.
 Some of us attended.
 We wrote up some comments and they were alluded to in the testimony, but the testimony was we support this, this is great.
-Well, it may be problems with this, or maybe problems with that, but on the whole it’s a great thing.
-And it’s like it is not a great thing.
+Well, it may be, problems with this, or maybe problems with that, but on the whole it’s a great thing.
+And it is not a great thing.
 You should not be testifying in favor of this because it’s going to do harm.
-And to say that the Landmarks Commission is going to be backing up the protection of historic buildings is like thinking at this point.
+And to say that the Landmarks Commission is going to be backing up the protection of historic buildings is like wishful thinking at this point.
 I know that they’ll support it because it’s green.
 Well, we have to embrace green and allow the homeowner to embrace green and get these savings.
 It’s going to be a disaster.
 So that’s the shift that is taking place.

-Q: And is that a Kent to Vin shift?
+Q: Is that a Kent to Vin [Cipolla] shift?

 Kroessler: Right.
 But it’s also the board.